bsmg/beat-saber-community-wiki/modding/example-mod.md

 ### What are these variables?

 `counter` will be our simple counter that will increment every time we hit a note incorrectly, or miss a note entirely.
-`score` will be our reference to a Beat Saber component which has two events we will use, `onNoteHit` and `onNoteMiss`.
+`score` will be our reference to a Beat Saber component which has two events we will use, `noteWasCutEvent` and `noteWasMissedEvent`.
 `counterGO` will be a second GameObject we will create which will act as a label letting people know that it is counting misses.
 `counterText` will be the TextMeshPro mesh we will add to our component and will control the text.